 Full disclosure: I didn’t make ours!
 My sweet, crafty friend gifted it to us last year, and we love it!

 Just like with the turkey grocery bag, you will write down one thing one child is thankful for each evening before bed.

-I always keep the papers or feathers in an envelope so we can look back and see what things our kids were grateful for over the years.
-Some of my favorites are things like: dinosaurs, our hands and feet, LEGOs, and pizza.
-Yes, we are all thankful for pizza in this house!
+(Some of my favorites are things like: dinosaurs, our hands and feet, LEGOs, and pizza.
+Yes, we are all thankful for pizza in this house!)

 3. Gratitude notebook pages

-For my kids who can I write, I print out a cute gratitude workbook page or printable journal for them to fill out every year.
-(I have this printable coming soon here too!)
+For your kids who can write, print out our cute gratitude workbook page for your kids to fill out right here!

-It could be something you give your kids to do as you prepare the Thanksgiving meal or put away groceries earlier in the week.
+You could give it to your kids to do as you prepare the Thanksgiving meal or put away groceries earlier in the week.

 You could also invite them to share their list, journal, or drawing with the family during Thanksgiving dinner.